oseledets/nla2022/hw1/readme.md

-Directory with homework ipynb files.
+Directory for homework 1 files